 The nation awaits the result of Mueller’s criminal investigation, while the nation suffers the consequences of Trump’s political offenses and attack on the rule of law.

 If Mueller is responsible for everything related to Donald Trump, then everyone else is absolved of their own individual responsibility.
 They are excused from their own obligations to hold Trump accountable for his political atrocities, and the duty to force him to being them to a halt.

 What is going on can be viewed as a conversation on two levels, in two different bands of communication.

 On the top level, intellectuals and journalists follow the facts and use reason to analyze events.
-They build the necessary case for one day impeachinbg or indicting Trump, and indicting those who surround him.
-But because they are intellectuals, they largely fail to appreciate what is going on in the lower level, in the lower communication band or channel that Trump is using to such great effect.
+They build the necessary case for one day impeaching or indicting Trump, and indicting those who surround him.
+But because they are intellectuals, they largely fail to appreciate what is happening on the lower level, in the lower communication band or channel that Trump is using to such great effect.

 To understand Trump’s use of propaganda and lies, a good place to start is Chapter Six of Mein Kampf by Adolf Hitler.
 Hitler was one of the first to succeed in using mass propaganda to shape the world in his country, using it to rise to and solidify his hold on power.

 Propaganda, he argued must ignore the arguments and criticisms of the intelligentsia.
 It should not be directed at them, but rather at “the broad masses”.

 It should be aimed at the lowest elements of the masses.
 It should not be complicated, and on any issue should not consist of more than three or four points, and never consider various aspects of an issue, which would only confuse the masses.

 The masses cannot remember things.
 Endless repetition is effective.
 The truth should always be subservient to achieving the purpose of the propaganda.